eReefs/ereefs.github.io/docs/outputs/data-access-tools-tutorials.md

 These detailed tutorials give examples of how to access *eReefs* data and services from a variety of programming environments:

 <div class="tilegroup">
-{% assign data_access_tutorials = site.outputs | where_exp: "item", "item.ereefs_ip and item.categories contains 'data-access-tutorial'" %}
+{% assign data_access_tutorials = site.outputs | where_exp: "item", "item.categories contains 'data-access-tutorial'" %}
 {% for output in data_access_tutorials %}
 {% include output-tile.md %}
 {% endfor %}